rust-lang/rust/doc/tutorial-ffi.md

 link in.
 The standard C library is already linked with Rust programs.

 A `timeval`, in C, is a struct with two 32-bit integers.
-Thus, we define a record type with the same contents, and declare `gettimeofday` to take a pointer to such a record.
+Thus, we define a struct type with the same contents, and declare `gettimeofday` to take a pointer to such a struct.

 The second argument to `gettimeofday` (the time zone) is not used by this program, so it simply declares it to be a pointer to the nil